Featured Articles ➔

 - Coily Curls - Similarly to thick and straight hair, you may be dealing with greasy roots and dry ends.
 Washing your hair once or twice a week is the recommended amount as to not dry out your strands, as the oil has a tendency to remain at the scalp instead of nourishing the whole length of the hair strands.
 Start with a quarter-sized amount of shampoo to create your lather, and add more if necessary during the washing process.
 Again, be mindful of overusing shampoo because it can dry out your hair follicles.

 - Dry/Damaged Hair - Washing two to three days a week with a sulfate-free shampoo that restores moisture to your dry strands is ideal.
 Any more can further damage your brittle and frail strands.
 With regards to the amount of shampoo, start with a small dollop and work your way up if you feel that the lather on the scalp is not quite enough.
+You’ll probably discover that you need to use less shampoo than you thought.
 Remember that shampoo works to cleanse and remove your natural oils, so less is more!

 - Oily Hair - It’s hard for those who have oily scalps to resist the urge of washing more frequently to get rid of that oil.
 In reality, over-washing does the opposite of what you may think it will do.
 Yes, it will temporarily relieve you of that extra oil, but it can kickstart oil production to compensate for the oils you’ve stripped out.
 A double edge sword, we know.
 How do you combat this?
 Train your hair to go multiple days without washing.
 If you wash your hair every day, try washing it every other day to start.
 Build your way to washing it every 2 days until you see your hair getting less greasy on day 1.
 When shampooing, use a clarifying shampoo that needs little product to work its magic.
 Stick to an amount of about the size of a raspberry, and add a little more at a time if needed to get the lather going.
 Ensure that you rinse your hair out very thoroughly, as any remaining product can cause buildup and perpetuate the greasy hair look.